quantgirluk/Dialid-Santiago/content/blog/starting-scrapbook/index.md

 Lately, I have not been writing here as much as I would like.
-Partly this is just because life has been super full:  work has been intense, and I have been also pouring energy on a couple of big personal projects (including a new tutorial, house renovations, and helping my little toddler in her learning-to-read-journey!) which are taking most of my time (in the best possible way).
+Partly this is just because life has been super full:  work has been intense, and I have been also pouring energy on a couple of big personal projects (including working on a new tutorial 📝 house renovations 🏡 and helping my little toddler in her journey to read-and-write ❤️) which are taking most of my time (in the best possible way).

 Another reason is that I like to spend a lot of time crafting what I share.
 I want my content to be of good quality, thoughtful, meaningful — something that can provide value rather than just add to the noise.
-After all, the internet is already full of repetitive content, some even created by LLMs (Large Language Models), bringing little or no value at all.
+After all, the internet is already full of repetitive content, some created completely by LLMs (Large Language Models), bringing little or no value at all.
 On this topic, I recommend:

 - [The Dark Forest and Generative AI](https://maggieappleton.com/ai-dark-forest)